SubodhDahal/subodhdahal.github.io/content/about.md

 title: About
 ---

-Greetings!
-I am Subodh Dahal, an experienced software engineer with a strong passion for technology.
+Hi!
+I'm Subodh Dahal, an experienced software engineer with a strong passion for technology.

 Originally from Nepal, I've been in Germany since 2016, where I earned a Master's in Information Engineering, specializing in Intelligent Systems.